geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Chenyu** [00:26:55]
 Well, that's just implementation details, right?
-No, that's...
+No, that's..
 No, you start with how people use it and expect it to work.

 **Geohot** [00:27:02]
 Exactly.